Nick Stokes

-Nicholas "Nick" Stokes is a fictional character from the CBS crime drama CSI: Crime Scene Investigation, portrayed by George Eads.
+Nicholas Stokes is a fictional character from the CBS crime drama CSI: Crime Scene Investigation, portrayed by George Eads.
 He made his first screen appearance in the show's pilot, broadcast on October 6, 2000, and departed the series on February 15, 2015, in "The End Game."
 Eads is credited in 335 episodes of the series.

 Character background

 Nicholas Stokes was born in Austin, Texas, to Judge Bill Stokes and lawyer Jillian Stokes as the youngest of seven children, with at least one brother.
 As a child, he showed athletic and academic potential and played football.
 Overall, he had a happy childhood and a close relationship with his parents.
 Nick's father calls him "Pancho" and Nick, in turn, calls his father "Cisco", both characters from the television show, The Cisco Kid.
 During the conclusion of one episode, Gil Grissom uses the name to calm Nick while rescuing him from a coffin that was rigged with explosives.

 Nick's early life was not without pain, however; he was molested at age nine by a female babysitter.
 As a result, he often has difficulty investigating crimes committed against children.

 Nick attended Texas A&M University, where he pledged at a fraternity.
 After leaving college, he joined the Dallas Police Department and took a job with the crime lab, where he specialized in hair and fiber analysis.
 Because of a feeling that he would not be able to match his parents' considerable achievements, Nick decided to leave Texas for Las Vegas.
 There, he found he could "be his own man", and joined its successful CSI team under the leadership of Grissom in 1997.